AristotelisKotsias/katacoda-scenario/README.md

 # katacoda-scenario

-A KataCoda scenario to guide you through the steps of installing BuildBot.

-# authors

-Aristotelis Kotsias
-Sandro Lockwall Rhodin
+The KataCoda scenario can be found [here](https://katacoda.com/aristotelisk/scenarios/buildbot).